digimori/PersonalLibraryApp/README.md

 #### Font and Colours:
 - For the fonts, I chose and mix of "Libre Baskerville" and "Special Elite".
 The choices for these were ease of use for reading and because they represent the styles put on antique books and type-writers.
 This was to match up with the overall theme of a library and to match the login/registration cover image of antique style library books.

 - For the colours, I wanted to keep it muted, partly due to personal preferences and because it is easier to read.
 I wanted to limit eye strain and so avoided using pure whites and blacks and opted for greys, neutral beiges and browns instead.
+I also chose to use a cold colour for the "Unread books" cards over warm, as I realised, with browns and reds together, this is not going to be user friendly to people with colour-blindness, so opted for blue to distinguish from the red.

 - The home page login and registration pages are backed with [this image]() from Unsplash, I chose it as it fit the library theme without being too busy or distracting.